 - Repair & Maintenance: $0.43

 - Permits and Licenses: $0.05

 - Tires: $0.05

-Initially, it seems that greater fuel efficiency (MPG) and lower operational costs for a box truck result in a lower added cost of driving out of the way to purchase fuel.
-However, because box trucks have smaller fuel tanks, the opposite is true.
-If your average transaction is only 40 gallons, you would need a rebate of almost 11 cents per gallon to offset the increased operational cost of driving just 5 minutes out of the way.
+At first glance, it seems that greater fuel efficiency (MPG) and lower operational costs for a box truck result in a lower added cost of driving out of the way to purchase fuel.
+However, that isn’t the case once we factor in that a box truck has a smaller fuel tank.
+If your average transaction is only 40 gallons, for example, you would need a rebate of $.11 per gallon to offset this increased cost of driving 5 minutes out of the way.

-Therefore, it is important to carefully evaluate discount networks and make sure fuel locations are along driver routes.
+Be sure to factor in all the potential costs when choosing a fuel card for your company.
+If you're considering discount networks, make sure fuel locations are along driver routes.
 If not, opt for a universal fuel card.
-The convenience of fueling at the nearest location can reduce driver time and operational costs, which ultimately add up.
+The convenience of fueling at the nearest location can reduce driver time and operational costs, which add up.